Ghost Town USA’s

 Boise Co.

-This is a touristy, must-see class D-gold mining town.
+This is a touristy, must-see class E gold mining town.
 Many old wood and brick buildings remain from the Boise Basin gold rush of 1863 when Idaho City had a population of 6000, and was considered for the territorial capital.
 After the boom ended in 1888, the town faded, always maintaining some population.
 Idaho City has grown slightly from a population of 188 in 1960, to 320 in the 1990 census.
-Today's Idaho City is an active small community, and present county seat proud of its mining heritage.
+Today’s Idaho City is an active small community and present-day county seat proud of its mining heritage.
 It is located on SH 21, 40 miles northeast of Boise.

 LEESBURG